BM345/NagwaSchemas/question/response_json_specification.md

 }
 ```

-Below is shown an example of these objects for where the students must choose multiple options (an MRQ).
+Below is shown an example of these objects for where the student must choose multiple options (an MRQ).

 ```json
 "student_answer": {